An Out-of-the-Box Rummaging Hack

 Learning to Speak Behavior as a Second Language

 The truth is that with Alzheimer’s disease people move from rational understanding to ‘living in the moment’.
-In our mother’s case, she can’t remember the topic of conversation 5 minutes ago, but she still remembers anxiety from one outing to the next about her missing wallet.
+In our mother’s case, she often can’t remember the topic of conversation 5 minutes ago, but she still remembers anxiety from one outing to the next about her missing wallet.
 This is understandable because emotional memory is stored in one of the last brain structures to be attacked by Alzheimer’s.

 Behavior is communication.
 My mom didn’t tell me, “It makes me anxious when I have no money or ability to pay,” she showed me through her behavior.
 I’m learning to speak Behavior as a second language.

 As a second language, it can sometimes take a little while for me to understand.
-At first, I thought she was telling me she wanted her purse.
+At first, I thought she was telling me she wanted her wallet.
 It took me a few tries to get it right, as it may take you as you try to interpret your parent’s behavior.
 But keep at it.
-I hope you will find that the helping with your loved-one’s dignity is well worth the time and effort you put into leaning to speak Behavior… We sure did.
+I hope you will find that the helping with your loved one’s dignity is well worth the time and effort you put into leaning to speak Behavior… We sure did.